codahale/yrgourd/README.md

   operations.
 * Capable of >10 Gb/sec throughput.
 * Everything but the first 32 bytes of a connection is encrypted.
-* Handshakes use FHMQV-C to authenticate both sender and receiver with forward security for both.
+* Handshakes use Noise-IK-style ECDH to authenticate both sender and receiver with forward security for both.
 * Uses ephemeral keys to ratchet the connection state every `N` seconds or `M` bytes.
 * Responders can restrict handshakes to a set of valid initiator public keys.
 * Core logic for handshakes and transport is <500 LoC.